 - receive any severance pay you were promised, and

 - collect unemployment benefits, if you qualify.

-If you have worked for companies with 20 or more employees, you are most likely familiar with the term “COBRA.”
-COBRA is an acronym for Consolidated Omnibus Budget Reconciliation Act, a federal law which stipulates that employers with 20 or more employees must offer the option of continuing coverage with the company’s group health insurance plan for a specific amount of time (usually 18 months) after the employment relationship ends for the former employee and their spouses or dependent children.
-The catch is that the worker must pay the full premium cost for the continued coverage.
+If you have worked for companies with twenty or more employees, you are most likely familiar with the term “COBRA.”
+COBRA is an acronym for Consolidated Omnibus Budget Reconciliation Act, a federal law which stipulates that employers with twenty or more employees must offer the option of continuing coverage with the company’s group health insurance plan for a specific amount of time (usually eighteen months) after the employment relationship ends, for the former employee and their spouses or dependent children.
+The catch is the worker must pay the full premium cost for the continued coverage.

 If you lose your job, you may also be eligible to receive some temporary or permanent financial support with the help of unemployment insurance benefits.
-These benefits are typically less than your former pay and usually last less than a year, but every penny counts when you’ve lost your job and you may need to consider this as an option.
+These benefits are typically less than your former pay, and usually last less than a year, but every penny counts when you have lost your job, and you may need to consider this as an option.